-Where to smoke
+Where to Smoke

 • Once you pass security there is nowhere to smoke, so step out beforehand.
+With a terminal this small, security is a short walk from the kerb; you can time your last cigarette close to boarding calls.

-For India airport smoking rules, the PECA vape ban, lighter-machine instructions, and other rules, see our India smoking guide.
+For India airport smoking rules, fines, the PECA vape ban, lighter-machine instructions, and other rules, see our India smoking guide.

 Last updated: